BlazedLearning/PhishE/README.md

 To run this project on your machine, please run: pip3 install -r requirements.txt.
 Then run the code file named "main.py".

 You can switch some parameters in the "Configuration.txt" file without having to hardcode them, don't touch them if you don't know what you are doing; FeaturesFile: where the domain-specific features get extracted and saved as a CSV file.
 ClassificationsFile: where the final output of domains and their classifications get saved as a CSV file.
 ModelFile: the saved Machine Learning model that get loaded to the program.
-Requests: How many googlesearch requests / domain classifications you want per run (maximum of 80 requests per run / every 30 minutes unless you subscribe to the google service).
+Requests: How many googlesearch requests / domain classifications you want per run, etc...

 If you are still struggling with dependencies, type python3 -m pip install and then the name of the library you are missing.